Mid-session at the Kent Seminar

 The Kent Global Leadership Program's flagship event is an intensive week-long session for professionals from governments and inter-governmental institutions held annually in New York City.
 It was inaugurated in the summer of 2021 in a virtual format that allowed for engagement with world-renowned experts and practitioners, civil society, and business leaders.

-The fourth annual Kent Program training will take place in-person from May 20-24, 2024 on the Columbia University Campus in New York City, and will center around a new theme of Technology and Conflict: Anticipating Change for Better and for Worse.
+The fifth annual Kent Program training will take place in person from June 2-6, 2025 on the Columbia University Campus in New York City, and will center around a new theme entitled Early Warning: The Race to Forecast Conflict in an Era of Rapid Change.

 Who can apply?